Available with Standard or Advanced license.

 - Now that you've created the topology and added some feature classes to it, you can add a series of rules using the Add Rule To Topology geoprocessing tool.
-Topology rules help you structure the spatial relationships between features and to control and validate how features share geometry.
+Topology rules help you structure the spatial relationships between features and control and validate how features share geometry.

 You may also need to run this tool multiple times until you've added all of the desired topology rules to the topology.

 - You now have a new topology in your feature dataset with participating feature classes and topology rules.
-If you have data in your feature classes, you can use the Validate Topology geoprocessing tool to validate your topology.
+If you have data in your feature classes, use the Validate Topology geoprocessing tool to validate your topology.

 The following is a sample stand-alone Python script that you can use to create a topology and add multiple feature classes and rules to the topology: